-A significant exposure of the Company is held as deposits with First Abu Dhabi Bank - Saudi Arabia Branch, which is a Branch of Parent (First Abu Dhabi Bank PJSC).
+A significant exposure of the Company is held as current accounts with First Abu Dhabi Bank PJSC ("the Parent").
 The Bank has a sound credit rating as at the reporting date and therefore the Company considers that it has low credit risk.
 No decline is seen in the credit rating until the reporting date.
 The loss given default "LGD" is low and impact on expected loss is not considered significant to the financial statements.